Skip to main content

 Over-the-counter (OTC) medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), can help relieve joint and muscle pain from Keytruda.
 This includes medications such as ibuprofen (Advil, Motrin) and naproxen (Aleve, Naprosyn).
 Prescription-strength NSAIDs are another option.

-If your muscle and joint pain isn’t relieved by NSAIDs, your healthcare provider may recommend a short course of steroids to calm the immune system.
+If your muscle and joint pain isn’t relieved by NSAIDs, your cancer specialist may recommend a short course of steroids to calm the immune system.
 This may lead to better pain improvement.

-In the case muscle or joint pain becomes too much to handle, your provider may recommend you stop taking Keytruda altogether.
+In the case muscle or joint pain becomes too much to handle, your cancer specialist may recommend you stop taking Keytruda altogether.
 They may also refer you to a rheumatologist for additional evaluation.

 3. Upset stomach, including changes in bowel habits